mallockey/hans/readme.md

 # Onboarding Automation

 These sets of scripts are used to easily configure machines when working in a new environment.
 They use the package managers Brew and Chocolately for Mac and Windows respectively.
-The idea is to make a generic onboarding script that you should only need to change the `json` files in the input folder.
+The idea is to make a generic onboarding script that you only need a single file from environment to environment.

 ## Running the script

 ### Windows

-1. Go to the windows folder and create a file called `packages.config`.
+1. Create a file called `packages.config` in the windows folder.
 2. The `packages.config` file will be used to list the software and any configuration needed A sample for the software section can be found on [Chocolatelys site](https://docs.chocolatey.org/en-us/choco/commands/install#packages.config).
 3. Run `./Main.ps1` in an elevated PowerShell terminal.

 ### Mac

-1. Go to the mac folder and create a file called `configuration.json`
+1. Create a file called `configuration.json` in the mac folder.
 2. List any software you want to install based on it's Brew configuration in `softwareToInstall` key and any other configuration needed.
 3. Run `.\main.zsh` from a terminal